yu-pei/parsec-wiki/Profiling PaRSEC-based applications.md

 # Deep Exploration of the Profile for Network Events #

 It is sometimes necessary to connect network events to task events, and track the data flow inside the profiling to measure distributed timings.
-For example, if one want to compute the average time it takes for a data to be produced on one node and consumed on another, one need to connect the task termination, network activation and payload emission, and remote task execution events.
+For example, if one wants to compute the average time it takes for a data to be produced on one node and consumed on another, one needs to connect the task termination, network activation and payload emission, and remote task execution events.

 It is possible to achieve this using the profiling information complemented by the DAG Graphing information.
 We recommend that the DAG graphing generation is executed in a separate run, if possible (i.e. if the DAG is deterministic), in order to reduce the overheads due to instrumentation on the profiled run.
 To generate the DAG graphing information, compile with the option ```PARSEC_PROF_GRAPH``` ```ON```, and pass the argument ```-. <dot-filename>``` to the PaRSEC command line.
 For example: